Rimha Ahmed

 Rimha Ahmed is a Pakistani television actress, model, and social media influencer.
-She is known for her work in various television dramas including Khaani and Mayi Ri.
+She is known for her work in various television serials including Khaani and Mayi Ri.
 She has portrayed a lead role in 2024 feature film Na Baligh Afraad.

 Early life and career

 Rimha Ahmed was born in Karachi, Pakistan.
 Her mother, Rashida Tabassum, is also associated with the television industry.

-She began her career in the entertainment industry at a young age, started as a child star while she was in eighth grade.
+She began her career in the entertainment industry at a young age, starting as a child star when she was in eighth grade.
 She was introduced to the media through Citrus Talent and appeared in several advertisements before transitioning to acting.
 She made her acting debut in the television drama Choti Si Zindagi.